GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

 an incorrect way can lead to unexpected behavior in some software.

-- <b>Test logic</b>: Retrieve the intended FQDN from metadata and compare the full value to the output of `/bin/hostname -A`.
+- <b>Test logic</b>: Retrieve the intended FQDN from metadata and compare the full value to the output of `/bin/hostname -f`.
 See `man 1 hostname` for more details.

 #### TestCustomHostname
-Test that custom hostnames are correctly set.
+Test that custom domain names are correctly set.

-- <b>Background</b>: The hostname for a VM matches the name of the VM by default.
-However, if you specify a custom hostname at instance creation time, this will be used instead.
+- <b>Background</b>: The domain name for a VM matches the name of the VM by default.
+However, if you specify a custom domain name at instance creation time, this will be used instead.

-- <b>Test logic</b>: Launch a VM with a custom hostname.
-Validate the hostname as with TestFQDN.
+- <b>Test logic</b>: Launch a VM with a custom domain name.
+Validate the domain name as with TestFQDN.

 #### TestHostKeysGeneratedOnce
 Validate that SSH host keys are only generated once per instance.